 Azure Monitor best practices - Planning your monitoring strategy and configuration

-If you're not already familiar with monitoring concepts, start with the Cloud monitoring guide which is part of the Microsoft Cloud Adoption Framework for Azure.
+If you're not already familiar with monitoring concepts, start with the Cloud monitoring guide, which is part of the Microsoft Cloud Adoption Framework for Azure.
 That guide defines high-level concepts of monitoring and provides guidance for defining requirements for your monitoring environment and supporting processes.
-This article will refer to sections of that guide that are relevant to particular planning steps.
+This article refers to sections of that guide that are relevant to particular planning steps.

 Understand Azure Monitor costs

 See Cloud monitoring guide: Formulate a monitoring strategy for a number of factors that you should consider when developing a monitoring strategy.
-You should also refer to Monitoring strategy for cloud deployment models which will assist in comparing completely cloud based monitoring with a hybrid model.
+You should also refer to Monitoring strategy for cloud deployment models, which assist in comparing completely cloud based monitoring with a hybrid model.

 Gather required information